 Proper Training for Professionals

-In the Nashville area? - Bethesda Workshops will host 2 Breaking the Bonds of Sexual Addiction trainings in 2015.
+In the Nashville area? - Bethesda Workshops will host a Breaking the Bonds of Sexual Addiction training.

 Tuesday, Sept.
 22, 2015.
 This date coincides with the world conference of the American Association of Christian Counselors to accommodate those who may be coming to Nashville for that event, which begins Sept.
 23, 2015.

 Lunch and a certificate for 6 1/2 hours of continuing education are included.

 Be a Part of the Solution

 As our sexually saturated culture brings the problem of pornography and other forms of sexual acting out into the public eye, more people are seeking help for sex and co-sex addiction.
 As a clinician, pastor, physician or support group leader, you are uniquely positioned to guide or assist the healing process.
 Are you equipped?

 Unfortunately, many Christian helpers are ill-equipped to address sexual addiction and co-addiction.
 Standard approaches like cognitive-behavioral therapy and using scripture alone are rarely effective.
 In fact, uninformed Christian counseling often adds to the sufferer’s shame and makes the problem worse.
 Appropriate training is vital.